FISMA vs PDPA

 Why Organizations Use It

-- Mandatory for organizations handling Singapore personal data; fines up to SGD 1M or 10% global revenue.
+- Mandatory for organizations handling Singapore personal data; fines up to SGD 1M or 10% of annual turnover in Singapore.

 - Enhances trust, enables data-driven innovation, mitigates breach risks.